-The usual method of being born a British citizen otherwise than by descent is now to be born in the UK to at least one parent who is either a British citizen or settled in the UK.
+The usual method of being born a British citizen otherwise than by descent is now to be born in the UK to at least one parent who is either a British citizen or settled in the UK or a member of the armed forces.
 'Settled' is a technical term, meaning resident in the UK without restrictions; this now includes those exercising European Union rights of free movement provided they have a right of permanent residence, which is implied after five years' actual residence.
 It no longer matters whether the parent is the mother or father or whether or not they are married.
-A person may be born a British citizen by descent, if born outside the UK to a British citizen.
+70 A person may be born a British citizen by descent, if born outside the UK to a British citizen or a member of the armed forces.
 This form of citizenship, by descent, generally lasts only one generation.
 Thus generally for a child to obtain British citizenship from a parent who is a British citizen by descent, the child must be born in the UK.
 However, if when the child is born outside the UK one parent is a member of the armed forces or diplomatic staff or working in some official European institution, the child will be a British citizen otherwise than by descent and able to pass British citizenship to children born abroad.
-British citizens whether by descent or otherwise have the right of abode in the UK.
+British citizens, whether by descent or otherwise, have the right of abode in the UK.

 British citizenship may now also be held by those who have a connection with an existing British overseas territory and who are British Overseas Territories Citizens (formerly called British Dependent Territories Citizens); following the British Overseas Territories Act 2002, the two forms of British citizenship may be held simultaneously.
 As explained above, before that Act, BDTCs from Gibraltar had access to full British citizenship because of the position of Gibraltar in the EU, and those from the Falkland Islands were also made British citizens (by the British Overseas Territories Act 2002) following the conflict with Argentina over the sovereignty of the Falkland Islands.
-Even after the Act, full citizenship is not available to those claiming by a connection with the British sovereign bases of Akrotiri and Dhekelia in Cyprus - it is variously suggested that this is in accordance with the UK's promise not to use the bases for civilian purposes, or because of fears that asylum seekers and other migrants in the Mediterranean area would be encouraged to try to establish rights to come to the UK.
+Even after the Act, full citizenship is not available to those claiming by a connection with the British sovereign bases of Akrotiri and Dhekelia in Cyprus - it is variously suggested that this is in accordance with the UK's promise not to use the bases for civilian purposes, or because of fears